-Following are a number of selected case studies involving Waterford IT and its industrial collaborations, commerical spin-out successes, and contribution of research excellence to the world of production.
+Following are a number of selected case studies involving SETU Waterford and its industrial collaborations, commerical spin-out successes, and contribution of research excellence to the world of production.

 FeedHenry is a commercial spin out of the TSSG.
 Founded in 2008, the multiple award-winning mobile application development platform is a cloud platform that enables secure mobile apps to be developed using standard web technologies.